An evolving space framework for Oseen equations on a moving domain: Well-posedness result

 \section{Well-posedness result}

-To prove well-posedness, we follow the general setting presented in \cite[Section 4]{AlpEllSti15A} which relies on the application of the Banach-Ne\v cas-Babu\v ska Theorem.
-The form considered in \cite{AlpEllSti15A} is given in an operator formulation as
+Now that the variational evolving space framework has been set up, following the general setting presented in \cite[Section 4]{AlpEllSti15A}, we are able to prove well-posedness by a straight forward application of the Banach-Ne\v cas-Babu\v ska Theorem.
+The operator formulation of the problem we consider may be given as